 - 1. Wipe up spilled liquid using a clean, white, cotton cloth. - 2.
-Wipe the surface with a damp, clean, white, cotton cloth.
-For more thorough cleaning, use a mild soap and water solution.
-If the spot cannot be completely cleaned by this method, the area may be cleaned using a commercially available cleaning product designed for automotive interiors. - 3.
-If necessary, apply more soap and water solution or cleaning product to a clean, white, cotton cloth and press the cloth onto the soiled area; allow this to set at room temperature for 30 minutes. - 4.
-Remove the soaked cloth, and if it is not soiled badly, use this cloth to clean the area by using a rubbing motion for 60 seconds. - 5.
+Use Motorcraft Premium Leather and Vinyl Cleaner or a commercially available leather cleaning product for automotive interiors.
+Test any cleaner or stain remover on an inconspicuous area. - 3.
+Alternatively, wipe the surface with a damp, clean, white, cotton cloth and a mild soap and water solution.
+Dry the area with a clean, soft cloth. - 4.
+If necessary, apply more soap and water solution or cleaning product to a clean, white, cotton cloth and press the cloth onto the soiled area.
+Allow this to set at room temperature for 30 minutes. - $5.\ Remove$ the soaked cloth, then with a clean, damp cloth, use a rubbing motion for 60 seconds on the soiled area. - 6.
 Following this, wipe area dry with a clean, white, cotton cloth.